brhillman/tinycore-on-macbook/README.md

 ## PIV-C certificate reading in Firefox
 Need to install OpenSC.
 There is no extension package in TCL for this, so need to build from source (and will ultimately need to create a tce package).
 This required a handful of dependencies, including pcsc-lite which also needed to be built from source, with additional dependencies available from the tce repos.

 Once OpenSC is compiled and installed, the opensc-pksc11.so module is supposed to be loaded into Firefox, but this was giving me an error saying that the module could not be loaded.
 I tried in the standard Firefox install from the tce packages, and also with the esr version which is loaded by running firefox_getLatest -e.
-This wasn’t either to load the module either.
+This wasn’t able to load the module either.

 One suggestion found on the internet: try loading pcscd before loading pksc11 module in Firefox?